-Thematic teaching is a way of teaching and learning whereby many areas of the curriculum are connected together and integrated within a theme.
-It allows learning to be more natural and less fragmented than the traditional way, where a school day is divided by time into different subject areas.
-It allows literacy to grow progressively, with vocabulary linked and with spelling and sentence writing connected.
-As a result, children have more fun and are actively involved; they will develop learning skills more quickly as each one is connected and reinforces the other.
-The children will be highly motivated.
+Thematic teaching is a way of teaching and learning whereby many areas of the curriculum are integrated within a theme.
+It allows learning to be more natural and less fragmented than the traditional approach, where a school day is divided by time into different subject areas.
+It allows literacy to grow progressively, linking vocabulary closely with spelling and sentence structure.
+As a result, children have more fun and are highly motivated; they will develop learning skills more quickly as each one is connected and reinforces the other.

-In our school, we group the children into learning pods that span the ages.
-This regrouping of students gives flexibility to both the learner and facilitator.
-Our learning pods are broken into differentiated learning groups based on interests and abilities.
+We group children into learning pods which can span more than one age group.
+This regrouping adds flexibility for both the learner and facilitator.
+Our pods are broken into differentiated learning groups based on the students' interests and abilities.
 Students in a flexible classroom setting are more focused on their work.
-They have a greater level of independence and awareness about their work and they are engaged.
+They have a greater level of independence and awareness about their work and they are more engaged.

 Project Based Learning

-New to the BC curriculum for 2016-17 is the concept of Project Based Learning (PBL).
-Project-based learning is a student-centered method that organizes learning around specific projects or concepts.
+Project-Based Learning (PBL) was introduced in 2016/17 to the BC Curriculum.
+It is a student-centered method which organizes learning around specific projects or concepts.

-Working as independently from the teacher as possible, students will engage in rigorous extended process of inquiry focused on complex, authentic questions.
+Working as independently from the teacher as possible, students will engage in a rigorous, extended process of inquiry focused on complex and authentic questions.
 Through this period of intense inquiry students will be challenged to explore and demonstrate their in-depth understanding of academic knowledge and skills.
-Collaboration, presentation and critical thinking/problem solving will converge to deliver high quality products and performances that students will share with audiences through a variety of mediums.
+Collaboration, presentation and critical thinking/problem solving will converge to deliver high quality products and performances that students will share with audiences through a variety of media.

-ArtsCalibre’s core curriculum exceeds the BC Ministry of education Curriculum as we have added in the following aspects that will help build confidence, poise and advanced skills your child needs to excel throughout their academic career.
+ArtsCalibre Academy’s curriculum frequently exceeds that of the BC Ministry of Education through our incorporation of the following elements to help build the confidence, poise and advanced skills children need to excel throughout their lifetimes.

-Leader in Me is a whole-school transformation model that acts like the operating system of a computer—it improves the performance of all other programs.
+The Leader in Me is a whole-school transformation model acting somewhat like the operating system of a computer, supporting and maximizing the performance of all other programs.
 Based on The 7 Habits of Highly Effective People, The Leader in Me equips students with the self-confidence and skills they need to thrive in the 21st-century economy.
 Learn more...

-MindUP™ teaches social and emotional learning skills that link cognitive neuroscience, positive psychology and mindful awareness training utilizing a brain centric approach.
-Students learn to self-regulate behavior and mindfully engage in focused concentration required for academic success.
+MindUP™ teaches social and emotional learning skills that link cognitive neuroscience, positive psychology and mindful awareness training utilizing a brain-centric approach.
+Students learn to self-regulate their behaviour and improve the concentration required for academic success.
 Learn more...

-Handwriting without Tears is an easy-to-teach, easy-to-learn curriculum that makes handwriting mastery joyful for students and teachers.
-Writing by hand improves creative writing skills and fine motor skills and elementary students have been found to write more and faster by hand than when keyboarding.
+Handwriting without Tears is an easily taught and learned curriculum which makes handwriting mastery joyful for students and teachers.
+Writing by hand improves both fine motor and creative writing skills, and elementary students tend to write more and faster by hand than when keyboarding.
 Learn more...

-Roots of Empathy is an evidence-based classroom program that has shown significant effect in reducing levels of aggression among schoolchildren by raising social and emotional competence and increasing empathy.
+Roots of Empathy is an evidence-based classroom program which can significantly reduce levels of aggression among school children by raising social and emotional competence and increasing empathy.
 Learn more...